Federal Direct Loans

 Repayment of Loans

-After a borrower graduates, leaves school, or drops below half-time enrollment, he/she has a 6-month grace period before his/her loans enter into active repayment.
+After a student graduates, leaves school, or drops below half-time enrollment, he/she has a 6-month grace period before his/her loans enter into active repayment.
 The repayment period for Direct Loans varies from 10 to 25 years.